 Congratulations!
-You just hired a new employee who has just the right experience, seems like a perfect fit for your culture and starts in two weeks.
+You just hired a new employee who has just the right experience, seems like a perfect fit for your company culture and starts in two weeks.
 You can forget about having to fill that position again, right?
 Think again.

 According to one study, almost a third of new hires plan to leave their jobs within the first 12 months.
 It can be painful to think about the lost training time and costs, disruption for the rest of the team and HR energy and budget to go through the process again.
 In fact, there might not be a single benefit to losing employees quickly.

 Now what?
 We put together five tips to help HR play a more active role in retaining new hires.
 Keep track of how many of these are incorporated at your company.
 We’ll tell you what your score means at the end.

 - Act excited they’ve joined your company.
 Even though it’s just another Monday to you, that first day is the start of new journey for new hires.
 Buy them coffee.
 Take them to lunch.
 Acknowledge that this is a milestone in their career rather than just another Monday at the office.